Campus Pandemic Information

 All Bay students are required to participate in the training program designed to inform, educate and encourage healthy living and learning on campus.
-A mandatory self-screening must be completed each day prior to coming to campus.
+A mandatory self-screening must be completed each day prior to entering campus.

-Bay College understands there may be challenges on campus and online due to the pandemic.
-Each student has an assigned faculty advisor and co-advisors ready to assist students to resolve issues that arise.
+Bay College understands students often encounter challenges.
+Each student has an assigned faculty advisor and co-advisor ready to assist and help resolve issues that arise.
 Support is available online and in person on campus.
-Reach out if needed!
-Co-advisors can help you request tutoring, navigate Blackboard, answer questions around course deadlines, refer you to needed services, and more!
+Co-advisors may help you request tutoring, navigate Blackboard, answer questions around course deadlines, and refer you to needed services.
 If you are not sure who your faculty advisor or co-advisor is, visit myBay (Login required) and click on "My Academic Advisor Report."

-Tutoring and academic assistance is available to all students on campus in the student success center (HUB) and online.
+Tutoring and academic assistance is available to all students on campus in the HUB or student success center and online.
 Remote tutoring is delivered using Google Hangouts.
-To request tutoring, fill out the Tutor Request Form on the Online Academic Success Center course on Blackboard.
+To request tutoring, fill out the Tutor Request Form on the Online Academic Success Center course within Blackboard.
 For more information, Email the Student%20Success%20Center.

 Bay College Library

-The Bay College Library's physical collection is available to students, faculty, and staff on both campuses.
-Materials are available for curbside pick-up or at the library.
-West Campus students, faculty, and staff can request materials through inter-campus mail.
+The Bay College Library's online and physical collection is available to students, faculty, and staff on both campuses.
+West Campus students and employees may request materials through intercampus mail.
 The library's digital collections are available from the Bay College Library website.

 High speed internet via WiFi is available on campus, and has been extended to outside parking areas on the Escanaba Campus and West Campus.
 Many internet providers offer free or discounted internet services to students.

 You may feel frustrated or frightened during these challenging times.
-Confidential student mental health services are available and free to students.
-Please call 906-217-4156 on the Escanaba Campus or 906-776-4357 on the Bay West Campus.
-If there is a mental health emergency, dial 911.
+Confidential student mental health services are available and free to students by calling 906-217-4156 on the Escanaba Campus or 906-776-4357 on the West Campus.
+If there is a mental health or medical emergency, dial 911.

 Student Housing and Dining